-The following list describes conduct which detracts from the effectiveness of the College community and which is therefore prohibited and subject to disciplinary sanctions:
+The following list describes conduct which detracts from the effectiveness of the college community and which is therefore prohibited and subject to disciplinary sanctions:

 Cheating or plagiarism in any form is unacceptable.
 The College functions to promote the cognitive and psychosocial development of all students.
-Therefore, all work submitted by a student must represent his/her one’s own ideas, concepts and current understanding.
+Therefore, all work submitted by a student must represent one’s own ideas, concepts and current understanding.
 Academic Dishonesty includes:

 - Cheating - intentionally using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
 The term “academic exercise” includes all forms of work submitted for credit hours.